twinbase/twinbase/README.md

 ## Thanks

+Twinbase uses
+- [mini.css](https://minicss.org/) to stylize web pages and
-Twinbase uses [json-view](https://github.com/pgrabovets/json-view) by [pgrabovets](https://github.com/pgrabovets) to display digital twin documents.
+- [json-view](https://github.com/pgrabovets/json-view) to display digital twin documents.

-Thanks for the nice piece of software!
+Thanks to the developers for the nice pieces of software!